-After licenses are awarded, the state could provide eligible social equity businesses with A business incubator is a start-up assistance.
+After licenses are awarded, the state could provide eligible social equity businesses with start-up assistance.
 Some licensees may be first time business owners and may need business assistance in areas like hiring and accounting.
 Others may be experienced business owners who have never owned a marijuana operation.
 These licensees might need assistance meeting the specific marijuana regulatory requirements for their operations.
 This start-up assistance is similar to what business incubators usually provide (sidebar).